Ask for a helping hand

 "Jokes work well because they are disarming and work on a biological level.
 If a woman laughs at a man's joke, he feels assured that she has a level of comfort with him.
 For her, laughing releases oxytocin, the 'bonding hormone.'
 These two things together create an opening for more conversation." —Dawn Maslar

-Need some joke ideas for conversation topics?
+Need some joke ideas for conversation starters?
 We have a bunch.

 Give an out-of-the-blue compliment